The Day of the Lord

 - heavens will disappear with a roar and fire; the elements will be destroyed by fire, and the earth and everything in it will be laid bare (2 Pet 3:10-12; Zeph 1:18; 3:8).
 (Note: this will occur at the end of the day of the Lord, when the existing heavens and earth are replaced with new ones; Rev 21:1)

 In the Old Testament, “day” is from the Hebrew word yom, which primarily means “daytime.”
 In practice, yom refers to various intervals of time, including a 24-hour day and extended periods.
 The Greek word used in the New Testament is hemera, which is also used for various intervals of time.
-On the basis of the words used, then, we see that the day of the Lord does not have to be a 24-hour period.
+On the basis of the words used, then, we see that the day of the Lord doesn’t have to be a 24-hour period.
 It could be a longer period, such as several weeks or many years.
 It likely will last 1000 years (see Rev 20:1-15)

 Nowhere does the Bible state that the Great Tribulation is the same as the day of the Lord.
 The Greek word translated “tribulation” is thlipsis, a general word translated many ways in the Bible, such as trouble, distress, suffering, hardship, persecution, affliction and trials.
 The Greek phrase megas thlipsis — “great distress” or “great tribulation” — appears only in Matthew 24:21, Mark 13:19, Luke 21:23, and Revelation 7:14, and the context of none of these verses uses the phrase, “the day of the Lord.”
 The New Testament doesn’t apply the individual word thlipsis to the day of the Lord.
-In Revelation, thlipsis appears only in Chapters 1 and 2, plus 6:14, and these verses are not about the day of the Lord.
+In Revelation, thlipsis appears only in Chapters 1 and 2, plus 6:14, and these verses aren’t about the day of the Lord.
 Therefore, nothing in the Greek text requires that the Great Tribulation be the same as the day of the Lord.

-If we look at Matthew 24, we see a fairly clear sequence that also indicates the great tribulation and day of the Lord are not the same.
+If we look at Matthew 24, we see a fairly clear sequence that also indicates the great tribulation and day of the Lord aren’t the same.
 Jesus begins by warning of deception, wars and famines, then identifies these as “the beginning of birth pains” (24:4-8).
 He refers to the abomination standing in the holy place (24:15), which the King James Version calls the “abomination of desolation.”
 He warns people to escape the city immediately when they see the abomination and explains how severe the suffering will be, calling it megas thlipsis — “great distress” or “great tribulation” (24:21).

-Immediately after the distress, there will be a cosmic disturbance (24:29).
+Immediately after the distress, there’ll be a cosmic disturbance (24:29).
 Then the sign of the Son of Man will appear in the sky and people will mourn (24:30 — this occurs on the day of the Lord).
 Then the “elect” meet the Lord in the clouds (24:30-31 — this also occurs on the day of the Lord).
 So the sequence is as follows:

 - Beginning of Birth Pains